Joaquim Marques Lisboa, Marquis of Tamandaré: Biography

 He married his niece and childhood friend, who had almost his age, Maria Eufrásia.
 The marriage took place on February 19, 1839, at Our Lady of Glory Church (Igreja de Nossa Senhora da Glória) in Rio de Janeiro.
 After the Battle of Riachuelo, the number of arrived disenabled combatants at the capital was taking alarming proportions, thus arising the need to create an asylum, where they could be well treated.
 It was his wife, Viscountess of Tamandaré (Jovita Alves Feitosa) who, in spite of the situation perched by the country, took the initiative to organize auctions, as well as commerce auctions and many other social actions which helped her in this patriotic end.
 The first auction was a success, encouraging her to continue raising funds.
 An interesting fact is: a young woman from Piauí state enlisted in the Fatherland Volunteers Battalion, following the example of Maria Quitéria, who previously also wished to fight for her country.
-The viscountess Jovita Feitosa passed away in Rio de Janeiro.
+The viscountess Jovita Feitosa died in Rio de Janeiro.

 Tamandaré, the origin of Lisboa's title, was a small village and an important support harbour on the Pernambuco coast.
 There his older brother Manoel Marques Lisbon, in 1824, took arms for the Confederation of the Equator against the nascent Empire.
 After repelling a first imperial invasion by the region on June 8, 1824, he died in the second attempt to take that land's control, which was more successful.
 During an Emperor's Dom Pedro II visit to the Pernambuco coast, thirty-five years later, Joaquim Lisboa asked him to stop by and transfer his brother Manuel's remains to the family's estate in Rio de Janeiro.
 Dom Pedro agreed and, sensitized by the gesture, gave him the honorary title of Baron in the later year.
 Differing over the name, Dom Pedro II remembered the Tamandaré village episode and its relation with Joaquim's brother memory and the place itself, which became crucial for choosing the Baron of Tamandaré as a name for the given title.
 This process is taken as a determinative point to explain these two historical figures' friendship.